Protecting the Marbled Murrelet in Washington State

-DNR is preparing a Long-term Conservation Strategy (LTCS), as required by DNR’s 1997 federal Habitat Conservation Plan.
+The Department of Natural Resources released their draft Environmental Impact Statement (EIS) on the Marbled Murrelet Long-Term Conservation Strategy (LTCS) in December of 2016, as required by DNR’s 1997 federal Habitat Conservation Plan.
 In 2010, DNR informally rejected the 2008 Science Team Report and developed their own set of alternative conservation strategies.
 Of the six alternatives, only one (Alternative F) was based on a formal science-based process.
 The projections for all six alternatives show a continued population decline for the bird.
 The proposed alternatives simply do not set aside enough contiguous older forest habitat to allow our state’s Marbled Murrelet populations to stabilize and recover.

 The Conservation Alternative: Using the Best Available Science